Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/creating-pr.md

+## What is a pull request ?

 A pull request is a method for submitting contributions to a repository, with some extra changes made by the individual.
 Now there are two ways of creating a pull request, the procedure is mostly the same the only thing that differs is the method.
 A pull request could either be made with the help of using the github UI or making changes locally on your machine via terminal.
 We are going to cover both of these methods here.

-Let's start with general procedure of creating a pull request:-
+### Let's start with general procedure of creating a pull request:-
 1) Creating a fork of the repository is essential.
 Now what does a fork mean, it is nothing but a clone of the repository where you are free to make your to make respective changes.
 2) Where to find the fork button